sankhaKarunasekara/sankha.lk_blogposts/content/pages/1--about/index.md

 title: About me
 ---

-I am a full stack developer more focused on front end development.
-I am excellent **angularjs** developer who has more than 2 year experience with it.
-Now I am changing my focus in to learning react and working with GATSBY static site generator to build awesome web sites.
-As side projects I love to work on AI, and Data mining projects.
+I am a full stack developer who is more focused on front end development.
+I am excellent **Java** **angular** developer who has more than 3 years experience with it.
+Now I am widening my focus in to learning **React** and working with **GATSBY** static site generator to build awesome web sites.
+As side projects I love to work with AI, and Data mining projects.

 <!-- ![Sankha Karunasekara](great_me_bw_squre.jpg=250x "sankha.lk") -->
 <!-- <img align="left" width="100" height="100" src="./great_me_bw_squre.jpg">